School of Behavioral and Applied Sciences

 - Department of Higher Education: Master of Science in College Counseling and Student Development, Doctor of Philosophy (Ph.D.) in Higher Education, Doctor of Education (Ed.D.) in Higher Education Leadership, and the Doctoral-Level Certificate in Strengths-Oriented Higher Education

-- Department of Kinesiology: Master of Science in Athletic Training, Master of Science in Physical Education (also online), Master of Arts in Physical Education and Single Subject Teaching Credential, Master of Arts in Physical Education and Adapted Physical Education Added Authorization, and Adapted Physical Education Added Authorization
+- Department of Kinesiology: Kinesiology Major (with concentrations in Health Professions and Applied Exercise Science, Adapted Physical Activity Minor, Master of Science in Athletic Training, Master of Science in Physical Education (also online), Master of Arts in Physical Education and Single Subject Teaching Credential, Master of Arts in Physical Education and Adapted Physical Education Added Authorization, and Adapted Physical Education Added Authorization

-- Department of Leadership and Organizational Psychology: Master of Arts in Leadership (also online), and Master of Science in Organizational Psychology
+- Department of Leadership and Organizational Psychology: Leadership Minor, Master of Arts in Leadership (also online), and Master of Science in Organizational Psychology

-- Department of Psychology: Master of Science in Research Psychology and Data Analytics, Master of Science in Child Life, Bachelor of Arts in Psychology (Bachelor’s Completion)
+- Department of Psychology: Psychology Majors (B.A. and B.S.), Psychology Minor, Alcohol and Drug Counseling Minor, Master of Science in Research Psychology and Data Analysis, Master of Science in Child Life (including Advanced Standing option), Master of Science in Counseling Psychology with Specialization in Children and Adolescents, Bachelor of Arts in Psychology (Bachelor’s Completion), and minors in psychology and alcohol and drug counseling (professional)

 All programs within the school carry a distinctly Christian perspective that challenges students intellectually and spiritually while remaining flexible and student-oriented.
 Creative scheduling allows professionals engaged in evolving careers to enroll in graduate courses taught by highly qualified faculty and held on APU’s Azusa campus and at regional locations throughout Southern California.